snu-sf-class/sf202501/README.md

 - Oct.
 31: Assignment 2 and 3 are uploaded.
 - Oct.
 31: Sample of the midterm exam is uploaded - the format will be similar in our upcoming midterm.
 Check the exam directory.
 - Nov.
 24: Midterm scores are out in etl.
 Please claim until Nov.
 28.
+- Dec.
+07: Assignment 4 is uploaded.
+As usual, these files are not to be graded but provided as a supplementary material for self-study.
+Sidenote: SFRev.v is a file for reversing an array with solution provided.

 ## Assignments

 - Download skeleton code and replace `FILL_IN_HERE` with your code in P**.v.